Townsend North House: Description

 The Townsend North House is a 2-1/2-story L-shaped Eastlake structure with asymmetrical massing, clad in clapboard.
-The facade dominated by an narrow, ornate center tower, located in the center of the L, with a steeply sloped hip roof.
+The facade dominated by a narrow, ornate center tower, located in the center of the L, with a steeply sloped hip roof.
 To the left of the tower is a two-story, two-bay section capped by a gable roof with the eavesline to the front.
 To the right of the tower is another two-story, two-bay section capped by a gable roof, but with the gable end to the front.
 Gables are clad with vertical boards.
 Shutters cover the four bay windows.
 Two front porches haves paired support columns and heavy cornices.

 On the interior, the house has hardwood woodwork of cherry, walnut, and oak.
 Etched glass is used throughout for decoration, with a particularly fine example on the front door.
 Doorframes are elaborately carved, with fine Eastlake detail.
 In the master bedroom, the fireplace surround displays the ornate carving, and an ornately crafted mirror surround is located above the fireplace.